Melaka, Where It All Began

 Due to the popularity of Melaka, the Portuguese wanted to take control of it launched attack from their base in Goa, India.
 In the year 1511, Afonso de Albuquerque successfully captured Melaka and drove out the Sultan of Melaka along his followers.

 The Sultan attempt to fight back but none of it succeeded.
 He died in the year 1528 and left behind two prince.
-One of the price was invited by people of the north to become their ruler, establishing the Sultanate of Perak and the other prince succeeded his father and established the Sultanate of Johor.
+One of the price was

 Nearly a hundred years later in the 1600s, the Dutch East India Company (VOC – Verenigde Oostindische Compagnie) began contesting Portuguese power in the East.
 The Dutch wanted to seize Melaka from the Portuguese and after many attempts, in 1641 they’ve finally wrested Melaka from the Portuguese with the help of local allies like the Sultanate of Johor.